Progi1984/PhpGlances/README.md

 **Version 0.11** __(current)__
   - ADDED pingServer() which return a boolean to check if Glances server is available
   - ADDED Replacement for functions used in Curl / JSON / SimpleXML / XmlRPC (Issue [#3](https://github.com/Progi1984/PHPGlances/issues/3))
+  - ADDED getError() which return a string with the intercepted error when a function (like listMethods()) return false